- How to Make a Burlap Wreath – 3 Easy Styles! - May 30, 2022

 It’s no secret, I love making wreaths.
-As of today, I have posted 6 different wreath tutorials!
+I have posted dozens of different wreath tutorials!
 I think I have almost every season covered, haha.
 My Tulip Wreath has been made by thousands of readers.
 It’s been so fun to see so many people thrilled with the results!

 I’d love to show you my favorite tricks and tips to get your creative juices flowing.
 By the end of this post, I want you to feel empowered to be able to re-create any gorgeous wreath you see when you’re out an about!
 Even better, I would love for you to be able to put your own creative spin on it!

 Most Popular Types of Wreath Forms

 There are a few common wreath forms that are widely available at craft stores, that can provide a base for your wreath.
 The most popular types of wreath frames are: extruded foam, grapevine, wire, straw, and hoop.
 Each type of wreath form is conducive to different types of greenery or flowers.
 And some wreath forms kind of dictate a particular style.
 I can explain…

 Foam Wreath Form

 My most popular wreath (Tulip Wreath DIY) is made with a foam wreath form, using a wrapped ribbon technique I’m pretty sure I made up.
 Foam wreath forms (say that five times fast!) come in either green or white.
 Sometimes called “extruded foam wreaths,” they’re made up of a very firm dry floral foam.

 They typically cost around $8 (use a coupon!) and are easy to find at most craft stores.
 You can buy them in a round circle shape or in a flat circle shape.
 They’re lightweight, and are great for wreaths that require the use of floral pins, and work well with hot glue as well.